Join a team revolutionising vehicle motion control

-We are always looking for new team players that thrive on finding and implementing solutions to highly complex challenges, not afraid to try out new ideas in search of innovation and take pride in delivering outstanding products.
+We are always looking for new team players that thrive on finding and implementing solutions to highly complex challenges, that are not afraid to try out new ideas in search of innovation, and that take pride in delivering outstanding products.

-Are you a student and want to gain valuable work experience through internships or thesis?
-At Sentient you can explore all aspects of our business including function development, product integration, customer support and marketing.
-We are curious and interested in your ideas and knowledge that we believe can contribute to our development and goals.
+Are you a student and want to gain valuable work experience through an internship or thesis?
+At Sentient you can explore all aspects of our business including function development, product integration, customer support, and marketing.
+We are curious about and interested in your ideas and knowledge that can contribute to our development and goals.
 You will be an important part of the team.

 You are always welcome to send in an open application.
 You can also easily attach you CV.